Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 For the example above, Tool would expect to find a _.tif or .tiff_ file at `data\characters\cyborg\bitmaps\cyborg.tif`.
 Assuming no errors, the image file will be compiled into a bitmap tag at `tags\characters\cyborg\bitmaps\cyborg.bitmap`.
 The bitmap filename will come from the image filename.

 As with the `bitmaps` verb, TIFF files must have at least 8-bit colour depth and are typically 32-bit.
+Image data is encoded using DirectXTex.

 # Batch bitmap compilation
 [TIFF][wiki-tiff] (.tif/.tiff) images can be compiled into a [bitmap][] using the `bitmaps` verb: